 Here is a detailed infographic from AHA: “Excess Levels of Sodium: How Too Much Sodium Affects Your Health”.

-The World Health Organization (WHO) states an estimated 2.5 million deaths worldwide could be prevented each year if global salt consumption were reduced to the WHO recommended level of approximately 2,000 mg a day.3
+The World Health Organization (WHO) estimates 1.89 million deaths worldwide each year are associated with consuming too much sodium.
+Many cardiovascular events and deaths could be prevented if global salt consumption were reduced to the level of approximately 2,000 mg a day for adults recommended by the WHO.3

 References: